15 Mar 2017

 The town’s range of local restaurants and eateries are a popular hit with locals and visitors.
 Local success stories like The Happy Pear have helped to put the town on the map and Greystones has an established reputation as a great place to eat out.

-It’s also an ideal place to raise a family with its combination of local amenities, a selection of schools and a range of outdoors activities on offer.
+It’s also an ideal place to raise a family with its combination of local amenities, schools, some newly built in recent years and a range of outdoor activities on offer.
+A beautiful new playground was opened in the last few years too which has proved a great hit from babies to teens and all in between.
 With a fantastic community spirit and a picture postcard appeal, it’s easy to see why this award-winning town is held in such high esteem.

 The property market in Greystones